13 Zero Waste Gifts for Greener Giving

 Life is truly about experiences, not stuff.
 The best part about this is you can do it together.

 Buying for kids can be tricky, especially when a quick walk down the toy aisle will leave you feeling a little suffocated by plastic.

-You don’t need to own to enjoy.
-Rather than clutter the world with toys that will likely be thrown away in a few months or years, get them a subscription to a Toy Library.
-Say what?
+Rather than clutter the world with toys that will likely be thrown away in a few months or years (if lucky), get them a subscription to a Toy Library.

 It’s a system of borrowing toys specially designed for certain age groups to help develop children’s physical and intellectual capabilities.
-These programs help child development and the planet!
+These programs support child development and the planet.

 There are many local councils who also offer cost-effective options (try googling toy libraries in your area).

 If you don’t want to take away that unbeatable feeling that comes with opening presents on even a zero waste Christmas morning, remember that plastic-free gifts for kids do exist!

 In fact, a collection of natural wood and tree pieces can be as good as lego (and will hurt far less if you step on it).
 Some come in abstract shapes which will help exercise the kiddo’s imagination.

 Or consider organic baby toys which can be composted, for a good end of life story.